amccaskill/SAA-C02-Notes/13-HA and Scaling/HA.md

             3. Network Load balancer which is able to perform this style of architecture.
 LB is configured to listen using TCP
             4. AWS never see the certificate it's managed by you.
             5. Traffic can't be load balanced based on HTTP.
         3. Offload
             1. Listener is configured for HTTPS.
-Connections are terminted on LB.
+Connections are terminated on LB.
             2. The backend connections use HTTP.
             3. No certificates on instances.
     Connection stickiness